victordelval/express-api-tdd/README.md

 ## Short Description
-Exercise to create a simple backend based on a REST API with Node.js and Express.
+Exercise to create a simple backend based on a REST API with Node.js and Express, and applying TDD (test driven development).

 It is about covering the following specifications expressed as user stories: